Ulflander/compendium-js/README.md

 English Natural Language Processing for Node.js and the browser.

 75k only for the browser package.
-Ultra-fast.

 Features: